 Each student is responsible for selecting a thesis topic.
 It should be related to the student's specialization in the Master of Science program.
-Select an area that you are particularly interested in and that you would like to know more about and work in depth with.
-In other words, select the topic you want to write about.
+Select an area you are especially interested in and that you would like to know more about and work with.
+In other words which topic you want to write about.

 Try to formulate a problem definition.
-To narrow the topic even more, think about the research questions you would address.
+To narrow the topic even more, think about which research questions you would address.

-When you have found an interesting topic, you should focus on the theory foundation and the research methods you would use.
+When you have found an interesting topic, you should focus on the theory foundation and which research methods you want to use.

-These details should be filled in the "Thesis Registration Form" and submitted to Graduate School within June 1, in the first year of study.
-The deadline is October 1 for the one year students.
+This information should be filled in on the "Registration form" and submitted to Graduate School within June 1, of your first year.
+For one year students this deadline is October 1.